University of California, Merced – 2020 Campus Expansion

 A library built for flexibility

-SOM designed the Leo and Dottie Kolligian Library, completed in 2005 as the first academic building on campus, to initially accommodate a variety of functions: academic offices, administration, information technology, classrooms, and student services.
+Designed by SOM, the Leo and Dottie Kolligian Library was one of the first academic buildings on campus.
+From the outset, it was intended to accommodate a range of functions including academic offices, administration, information technology, classrooms, and student services.
 As additional buildings were constructed to fill these roles, the library was seamlessly reconfigured, expanding its dedicated areas for study and research.

-Designed as the gateway to the University of California Merced campus, the structure is V-shaped, with two wings connected by a taller “core” building that contains an atrium and a reading room.
-SOM employed several sun-mitigation strategies that reduce heat while maintaining views to the campus and landscape beyond.
-The building is oriented north-south, with deep-set, shaded facades.
+Designed as the gateway to the campus, the structure features a V-shaped plan with two wings connected by a taller “core” building that contains an atrium and a reading room.
+SOM employed several sun-mitigation strategies to reduce heat while preserving views of the campus and surrounding landscape.
+The building is oriented north-south, featuring deep-set, shaded facades.
 Operable garage doors, loggias, and arcades provide an extended “campus living room” and invite students to work and congregate outdoors.
-In the evening, the building’s louvers reflect light and turn the building into a glowing lantern.
+In the evening, the building’s louvers reflect light and transform the building into a glowing lantern.

 UCM